- AJ.Mat / Flickr

 - Antuän / Flickr

 The 2030 Agenda embraces the three dimensions of sustainability – economic, social and environmental.
 It has 17 Sustainable Development Goals (SDGs) that will build on the progress achieved under the Millennium Development Goals (MDGs).
-It was formally adopted by world leaders gathering at a United Nations special summit on 25-27 September in New York.
+It was formally adopted by world leaders gathering at a United Nations special summit in September 2015 in New York.

 The 2030 Agenda for sustainable development puts people and planet at its centre and gives the international community the impetus it needs to work together to tackle the formidable challenges confronting humanity, including those in the world of work.